Screening for breakthroughs: Introduction

 \subsection{Roadmap}

 We introduce the model in the next section, then formulate the principal's problem in §\ref{sec:problem}.
 In §\ref{sec:indiff}, we show that undominated mechanisms incentivise the agent by keeping her always indifferent.
 We then describe the deadline structure of optimal mechanisms (§\ref{sec:deadline} and §\ref{sec:opt}).
-We conclude in §\ref{sec:pf} by applying our results to the design of unemployment insurance schemes.
+In §\ref{sec:pf}, we apply our results to the design of unemployment insurance schemes.
+We conclude in §\ref{sec:mh} by showing that our results extend to a richer model featuring moral hazard.